 Jade Goody’s Shhit rates little better.
 “This is a fragrance that takes its inspiration from a sweaty Working Man’s Club.
 It has this big soiled y-front shit stain theme running through it, and on top something to freshen it up.”
 Like lavatory bleach and a large Klingon Dingleberry swinging restlessly?
-“A wonderful essence of clotted tampons.”
+“A wonderful essence of clotted blood and semen soaked tampons.”

 What Britney Spears’ Curious loses in nose-wrinkling offensiveness, it gains in blandness: “To me, it smells like a smell, not a perfume.
 It is a chemically-enhanced, white trash intoxicant, cigarette-stained Cheetos and skid marks on her soiled panties – when she wears them of course.